top of page

 Post-16

-We offer a large range of subjects at Post-16 Level.
-To further enhance our provision, we are part of the Dungannon Area Learning Partnership.
+We offer a large range of subjects at Post-16 level.
+To further enhance our provision, we are part of the Dungannon Area Learning Community.

 The following subjects are on offer: